Cremation: Hinduism

 Indian religions such as Hinduism, Buddhism, Jainism, and Sikhism practice cremation.
-The founder of Buddhism, Shakyamuni Buddha, was cremated.
+The founder of Buddhism, the Buddha, was cremated.

 A dead adult Hindu is mourned with a cremation, while a dead child is typically buried.
 The rite of passage is performed in harmony with the Hindu religious view that the microcosm of all living beings is a reflection of a macrocosm of the universe.
-The soul (Atman, Brahman) is the essence and immortal that is released at the Antyeshti ritual, but both the body and the universe are vehicles and transitory in various schools of Hinduism.
-They consist of five elements – air, water, fire, earth and space.
+The soul (Atman, Brahman) is the essence and immortal that is released at the Antyesti ritual, but both the body and the universe are vehicles and transitory in various schools of Hinduism.
+They consist of five elements – air, water, fire, earth, and space.
 The last rite of passage returns the body to the five elements and origins.
 The roots of this belief are found in the Vedas, for example in the hymns of Rigveda in section 10.16, as follows:

 The final rite in the case of untimely death of a child is usually not cremation but a burial.
-This is rooted in Rig Veda's section 10.18, where the hymns mourn the death of the child, praying to deity Mrityu to "neither harm our girls nor our boys", and pleads the earth to cover, protect the deceased child as a soft wool.
+This is rooted in Rigveda's section 10.18, where the hymns mourn the death of the child, praying to deity Mrityu to "neither harm our girls nor our boys", and pleads the earth to cover, protect the deceased child as a soft wool.

-Ashes of the cremated bodies are usually spread in a river, which are considered holy in the Hindu practice.
-Ganga is considered to be the holiest river and Varanasi, which is on the banks of river Ganga the holiest place to be cremated at.
+Ashes of the cremated bodies are usually spread in rivers, which are considered holy in the Hindu practice.
+The Ganges is considered to be the holiest river, and Varanasi, situated on the banks of the river, is regarded as the most sacred site for cremation.